Koredeee/Allos/README.md

+# allos.

-# An Android application for detecting a user's allergen by scanning a product's barcode.
+An Android application for detecting a user's allergen by scanning a product's barcode.